 If you notice a bad odor or taste in your water which is like diesel or petrol, there’s a quick check you can do to work out where it may be coming from.
 Pour a glass or water from the tap you’ve noticed the smell or taste from.
 Take this into another room if possible, or as far away from the tap itself.
 If the smell or taste disappears, this could mean there is a problem with the drain near the tap, it may not be connected properly.
 If the bad odor is still there it could be because there are petrochemicals around the area of your water pipes.
 You should check for any fuel leaks on your driveway or on the road near your property.
 It is also possible that leakage from a gasoline storage tank in the area is causing this, therefore you may want to contact your town to find out if they are aware of any situations that may have affected the well where you live.
 This leakage could have happened a long time ago and has begun finding its way into the aquifer supplying your well.
 Depending on the water test and analysis, this water quality issue can be corrected with several technologies, including carbon filtration, oxidation and ozone.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA at 259 South Main St. (Rte.
-114).
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, with offices in Middleton and Hudson, MA.
 See our written and published articles on common regional water problems in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications photo on the home page or the tab at the top of the home page.
 Contact us at [email protected] or call us at 800-539-1100.
-Note: New Hudson, MA office opened in May, 2017 on Route 62 (439 Main St.).